rzetterberg/case_studies/chapters/1_practical_heapsort.md

 performance boost I got was from switching from [Insertion Sort](http://en.wikipedia.org/wiki/Insertion_sort) to [Heap sort](http://en.wikipedia.org/wiki/Heapsort) when sorting data points by date.

+The computer used in this case study has the following specs:

+* Pentium(R) Dual-Core CPU T4500 @ 2.30GHz
+* Linux 3.0.0-15-generic
+* Ubuntu 11.10

 ##The data

 Each data point looked like this: